+'''

 The check top_node != s.top_node is necessary to catch self-assignments of the form s1 = s1;

+'''

 that are legal but should have no effect.
 Without the check, the content of s1 would just vanish into thin air.
-By convention, the assignment operator returns the left operand as an Ivalue (Section 2.1.14), and we are exploting this for pointer assignment, in passing top_node = 0 as the second argument of copy.
-To follow this convention for stack assignment, we return this: since the infix notation already discussed in Section 3.1.5 is just a shorthand for the operator notation the left operand s1 is in fact the implicit call argument this.
-Finally, we provide an implementation of clear.
-It is easiest to delete the nodes from back to front, using recursion.
+By convention, the assignment operator returns the left operand as an lvalue (Section 2.1.14), and we are exploiting this for pointer assignment, in passing top_node = 0 as the second argument of copy.
+To follow this convention for stack assignment, we return this: since the infix notation already discussed in Section 3.1.5 is just a shorthand for the operator notation s1.operator= (s2)